docusign/code-examples-bash/README.md

 ## License and additional information

 ### License
 This repository uses the MIT License.
-See the LICENSE file for more information.
+See [LICENSE](./LICENSE) for details.

 ### Pull Requests
 Pull requests are welcomed.
 Pull requests will only be considered if their content